light156/multi-ancestry-COJO/README.md

 ---
 ## Usage & Example Commands

-The usage is largely consistent with the original GCTA COJO, but extended to handle **multiple cohorts**.
-Specifically,
+The usage is largely consistent with the original GCTA COJO, while extended to handle **multiple cohorts** and **PLINK LD matrix inputs**, Specifically,
 1. We extend `--bfile` `--cojo-file` `--keep` `--remove` to multiple cohorts.
   Please ensure that paths are correctly paired across cohorts.
 2. We support PLINK LD matrix inputs through the option `--ld` (as an alternative to ``--bfile``).